okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-clientbased/index.md

 **Q: Can I update the per client rate limit today?**

-No. Today every client ID/IP/device identifier combination (for the OAuth 2.0 `/authorize` endpoint), IP/device identifier combination (for the `/login/login.htm` endpoint), or Identity Engine endpoints gets 60 total requests per minute and a maximum of five concurrent requests.
+No. Today every client gets 60 total requests per minute and a maximum of five concurrent requests.

 **Q: Does the org-wide rate limit still apply when I enable the client-based rate limit?**